 My MSc got me a place on the STP for Cancer Genomics at King’s College Hospital

-A 2:1 degree or equivalent university qualification in molecular biology or a related subject (eg biochemistry, genetics, biotechnology, and microbiology).
+Minimum 2:1 undergraduate honours degree in molecular biology or a related subject (e.g. biochemistry, genetics, biotechnology, microbiology).

 We also accept medical students who wish to intercalate their studies.